 Only part-time MPAff students are invited to apply for spring admission.
 The deadline for spring applicants is October 1.
-For more information about the mid-career program, see

 Q. May I substitute the GMAT or LSAT for the GRE?
 What is your GRE code?

 You must take the GRE.
 No substitutions are accepted.
 The University of Texas institution code for submitting your score is 6882.

 Q. When should I take the GRE?
 How can I be sure you receive my GRE scores on time?